Japan Property Tax And More: An Easy Guide For Foreigners

 However, the basic exemption for inheritance tax is 30 million JPY plus JPY 6 million JPY per statutory heir.
 For gift tax, the annual exemption per recipient is 1.1 million JPY.

+a.1.
 Inheritance tax while residing abroad (国外居住中の相続税)

 • Japanese Nationals: If you had a domicile in Japan within 10 years before the decedent's death, both domestic and foreign properties are taxed.